 Adding backlight LEDs

 By applying more backlights, display brightness can be increased to 1000 nits or more.
 The added light overpowers ambient light and make the screen viewable.
 This can be thought of as a brute-force method.
+This is our 1000 nits rugged tablet.

 However, adding more backlights always means greater power consumption.
 On a 7” kiosk display, it can consume ten watts or more.
 Nearly all of that power goes to heat, requiring much more cooling.
 And since such displays are made for the industrial market in small quantities, costs are much higher than ordinary LCD displays.